Making popcorn in an air fryer is easy, fun, and gives extraordinary results. Microwaving is also another common and fastest way to make popcorn.

 Shake the basket with the kernels halfway through for even cooking.
 In this stage, don’t detach the lid.

-If you notice the kernels continue to pop at the end of cooking time, leave the air fryer’s basket until the popping reduces.
+If the kernels continue to pop at the end of cooking time, leave the air fryer’s basket until the popping reduces.

-What if you don’t have a large air fryer and you want to make plenty of popcorn?
+What if you don’t have a large air fryer and want to make plenty of popcorn?

 Well, replace the cooking basket with a new one and repeat the steps above till you have the amount of popped popcorn you desire.